Frogzalcoatl/mcbedrock-minigames/README.md

 ## Structure Loading
 This project solely uses structure files to improve ease of collaboration.
-Since we're not relying on a single world file, this project can be contributed to easily from any device.
+Since we're not relying on any world files, this project can be contributed to easily from any device.
 Structures built by contributors should be exported to .mcstructure files using structure blocks in game.

-**Exporting New Structures:**
+Each structure has a maximum size of: (x = 64 Blocks, y = 384 Blocks, z = 64 Blocks).
+If your structure exceeds this size, I have implemented a system to map multiple structure files to a single in game structure id.

+**One file needed:**
-* Export your structure and save it to: `structures/mg/`.
+1. Export your structure and save it to: `structures/mg/`.
-* Then add a matching identifier to structureIds in: `source/structures/data.ts`.
+2. Copy the file name to structureIds in: `source/structures/data.ts`.

+**Multiple files needed:**
+1. Export your structures and save them to: `structures/mg/`.
-* If a structure cannot fit in one file, export multiple and store offsets in a json file: `source/structures/json/`.
+2. Store position offsets in a json file: `source/structures/json/`.
-	* See type **StructureSchema** in data.ts for formatting.
+	* See type [StructureSchema](https://github.com/Frogzalcoatl/mcbedrock-minigames/blob/main/source/structures/data.ts) for formatting in: `source/structures/data.ts`.
-	* Make sure to import your json file to data.ts, add an identifier to structureIds, then add a matching case to the switch statement in getStructureInfo().
+3. Import your json file in data.ts, then add it to the structureSchemas map in data.ts.

 ## Rooms
 Each room has its own custom dimension.
-Custom dimensions can only be registered on startup and cannot be cleared on world reload.
+Custom dimensions can only be registered on startup and cannot be reset once registered.
+Even if a world is loaded without registering a specific dimension, its data still exists and will remain if registered again.
 Rooms optionally include a hub, which can also be used for waiting rooms.
 Use the **/settings** command to manage rooms in game.

 ## Tools
 **Implemented:**
 - Kill Tracker
-	- Uses the EntityHurtAfterEvent to recognize undirect kills, such as knocking a player into the void.
+	- Grants indirect kills by tracking who last attacked an entity using the EntityHurtAfterEvent.
-	- CooldownTicks represents the max amount of time that a kill will still be counted after last hit.
+	- Cooldown ticks represents the max amount of time that a kill will still be counted after last hit.
 	- An optional per room onKill callback can be included, which is useful for death messages.
-	- An optional per room showCombatTime callback can be included as well.
+	- An optional per room showCombatTime callback can be included to display a cooldown countdown.

 - Projectile Tracker
 	- Can be used to kill projectiles shot by a player on leave.